GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 The major duty of the transport layer:

 1. Port addressing:
 The transport layer header must includes a port address.
 The network layer get each packet to the traffic computer.
-The transport layer get the entre message to the certain process on that computer.
+The transport layer get the entire message to the certain process on that computer.

 2. Segmentation and the addembly:
 A message is divided into transmittable segments, each segment connecting A se......
 These ... emable the transport layer to ... the messages c... upon arrival to the destination.